 Privilege refers to the ways in which society accepts certain traits as the “default” and tends to give people with those traits the benefit of the doubt.
 For example, many people think of “able-bodied” as the default in our society.
 As a result, they may not consider people who use wheelchairs when designing a retail store’s layout.
 Or, a graphic designer may create print materials with small text that is unreadable to people who are visually impaired.

-Sometimes, the idea of hosting a conversation about privilege can sound intimidating.
-This blog post from HR Zone will walk you through how to have this discussion in a corporate setting.
+If the idea of hosting a conversation about privilege sounds intimidating, this blog post from HR Zone will walk you through how to have this discussion in a corporate setting with inclusive language.

 The NMAAHC is the only national museum devoted exclusively to the documentation of African American life, history, and culture.
 Located in Washington DC, the museum offers virtual curator chats, video archives, and resources on talking about race.
 Here are a few of our favorite offerings for virtual DEI activities:

 Curator Chat Series: A Deeper Look at Cultural Expressions with Dr. Joanne Hyppolite, Supervisory Curator of the African Diaspora at the museum.
 Get an up-close look at the museum’s Cultural Expressions exhibit.

 Collection Story: Seeing Black Women in Power – a collection of photos, text, and videos.
 This resource explores the art, activism, and voices of Black women in the 1960s and 1970s.

 - Search the museum’s collection digitally.
 View photographs, garments, and other objects in the NMAAHC’s collection.
 Zoom in to get an up-close look.
 You can also read about each object’s history and details.

 12. Take One of Harvard’s Free Implicit Association Tests (IAT): One of our Favorite Virtual DEI Activities